homiedopie/beberlei.de/drafts/oop_business_applications__command_query_responsibility_seggregation.rst

 .. note::

     There are many different variations of the CQRS pattern that all have their place.
-This post describes a simple variant that does not use the DomainEvent or EventSourcing patterns, which are commonly mentioned with CQRS.
+This post describes a simple variant that does **not**
+    use Messaging, DomainEvent or EventSourcing patterns, which are commonly mentioned with CQRS.

 At its heart is the seperation of Read and Write methods.
 This can be easily